behemot-biz/game-of-conkers/README.md

 ### Functionality Test (Manual Testing)
 Tested across different devices and browsers to ensure the game works correctly.

-## --> left to do
-#### difficulties
-I had a bit of struggle with the play game loop as i built it, it was playing out the game in one go. i had to rethink this and split it to use event handler for players turn and create new function for computers turn.

-#### bug fix
-attack button acts up.
-when computers looses attack button stays red when game starts, set attack color button to white in start game

-specificity hide show gameInfo.
-  I had to move .hide and .show down in css due specificity the layer was still visible due to rearanging classes in css (moved game-info down to game-area).

-—>add show to element. was missing

-—> missing semicolons in two functions, found by jsHint.
-Bug is corrected Need test case about the "how to play" show/hide element

 #### Desktop Layout
 |Feature|Expected result|Action|Status|